YanisSOTO/faceTracking/README.md

 /!\ The facetracker is depreciated, isn't working anymore.

-iOS App usijg facial recognition to apply some filter (like snapchat).
+iOS App using facial recognition to apply some filter (like snapchat).
 Facial recognition include Eyes, nose, mouth (inner mouth and outter mouth).
 Using png and gif(SwiftyGif on cocoapods).

  Library used :   SwiftGifOrigin